 Undoubtedly, data and statistics will be vital tools in helping local journalism adapt to the changing media landscape, helping publishers understand where their audience is, what they are consuming and how they are consuming it.
 But relying on quantitative evidence alone will bring limited success.
 Insights into the qualitative impact of journalism is also necessary to understand less tangible factors such as the emotional and social needs of readers and communities, helping us identify the partners, stakeholders and revenue models that will support the new face of local journalism.

-Social Streets is undertaking an extensive consultation of our local readers to explore the range of beneficial effects that go beyond the role of local journalism as a provider of information.
-With society increasingly concerned about our collective impact on people and the planet, understanding and acting on the wider social value of journalism will be critical for the successful reinvention of local journalism.
+Social Streets CIC undertook an extensive consultation of local readers to explore the range of beneficial effects that go beyond the role of local journalism as a provider of information.
+With society increasingly concerned about its collective impact on people and the planet, understanding and acting on the wider social value of journalism will be critical for the successful reinvention of local journalism.

 Following a recent ‘RSA Ideas: Norwich’ event, Robert Ashton FRSA explores the problems of homelessness and begging in our cities, and addresses the necessity of Fellowship involvement to tackle it.